sjsu-library/unionist/_items/unionist--text-0196.md

   their friends of color and others to give them a call at No. 33,<br>  Sullivan-st.<br></p><p>  <em>New York, August,</em>  1833.<br></p>
 scholarlyNotes: Look up address and name in Peterson
-commentary: Likely a person of color?
+commentary: Not sure if William Grey is a Black or white man.
 relatedPeople: William Grey
 featured:
 repeated:
-relatedImage:
+relatedImage: unionist--image-0221
 relatedText:
 relatedTextIssue:
 filename: